Gujarati Mix Kathol (Jain)

 Instructions

-• Take the mixture of beans (kathol) in a colander and rinse them under running cold water by messaging the beans using fingers gently until water runs clear.
-Or take them in a bowl and rinse them 2-3 times or until water is not cloudy anymore.
+• Take the mix of beans (kathol) in a colander and rinse under running cold water, gently massaging with your fingers until the water runs clear.
+(Or rinse them 2-3 times in a bowl until water is no longer cloudy.)

-• Soak in enough water (2-3 inches above the beans) for overnight or at least 8 hours.
+• Soak the rinsed beans in enough water (2-3 inches above the beans) for at least 8 hours or overnight.

-• After the soaking time beans have doubled or tripled in size.
+• After soaking, the beans will have doubled or tripled in size.
 Discard the soaking water.

-• Add tomatoes and mix.
-Cook until tomatoes are soft and mushy.
-Try to mash them using the back of the spatula.
+• Add chopped tomatoes and mix.
+Cook until the tomatoes become soft and mushy, mashing slightly with the spatula.

-• Add salt, turmeric powder, red chili powder and coriander powder.
-Mix well and cook for a minute.
-You’ll notice the fat is oozing out from the sides.
+• Stir in salt, turmeric powder, red chili powder, and coriander powder.
+Cook for a minute.
+You’ll notice the oil starts to separate from the sides.

 • Add lime juice and mix.